 Special Education Assistive Technology Coordinator, Waconia Public Schools

 Concordia taught me the value of being responsibly engaged in the world, or BREWing, as well as to seek out what my vocation is in life, and then ardently, passionately, and purposefully pursue a career that seeks to fulfill that calling.
 I'm forever indebted to Concordia for helping me find my purpose in life, and for equipping me with the tools to go out and find my place in the world to make a difference.

 History Major; Geography Minor

-My fledgling knowledge of Geographic Information Systems was expanded at Concordia when my history adviser suggested I take an Environmental Studies class on the subject.
+My fledgling knowledge of Geographic Information Systems was expanded at Concordia when my history advisor suggested I take an environmental studies class on the subject.

 Maddie Johnson '15

 Case Manager at Columbus House in New Haven, Conn.

 During my sophomore year, I took a class called the Arab-Israeli Conflict.
 At the end of the semester, I wrote a research paper comparing and contrasting the health care systems in Israel and Palestine, with a focus on maternal health.
 Though it was a history class, I was able to combine my love for public health, international conflict, and women's rights into one research topic.